 Nina Morrison

-Nina Morrison is a playwright, screenwriter, director, and teaching artist.
-Nina is currently working on Hearts on Fire, a musical developed with composer Jeannie Fry, which will have a staged reading at The Jungle Theater in June 2023.
-Other current projects include Valu, a feature length screenplay adaptation of her play of the same title; and this spring she is directing The Roommate by Jen Silverman at...
+Nina Morrison is a playwright, director, and teaching artist.
+Nina is currently working on an episodic podcast, The Well.
+Her latest play, Profitable Island, was recently given an online reading.
+Hearts on Fire, a musical developed with composer Jeannie Fry, had a staged reading at The Jungle Theater in Minneapolis.
+Nina's play The Age of Innocence was nominated for the 2023 Venturous Plays list at The Playwrights' Center.
+Other current projects include Valu, a feature length screenplay adaptation of her play of the same title.
+She is a faculty instructor for the IowaLink Program at the University of Iowa.
+She teaches playwriting for Chicago Dramatists, and she is continuing to teach creative writing at The Summer Writing Residency offered through the Belin-Blank Center, Gifted and...

 Nina was a Visiting Assistant Professor in the Department of English at the University of Iowa in 2020; she was one of the 2019-2020 University of Iowa Provost's Postgraduate Visiting Writers.
 She was a 2019 finalist for the Jerome Playwriting Fellowship, and a 2018 and 2019 finalist for New Dramatists.
 Nina's play, Féminaal, was presented by The Grumble Theater, a Twin Cities company, directed by Alison Ruth.
 Nina's play Aurora fra Bergen, or, Ibsanity, was presented by Fordham University.